 Lemongrass essential oil is generally safe for most people when used properly.
 However, there are some potential side effects, such as skin irritation, nausea, and headaches.
 If you experience any adverse effects, stop using the oil immediately and consult a doctor.

-See also Hemlock Spruce Essential Oil: A Guide to Benefits, Uses and Side Effects
+See also Cinnamon Essential Oil: A Guide to Benefits, Uses and Side Effects

 What does Lemongrass essential oil smell like?